1 in 3 managers says that their coworkers are more competitive than they were 10 years ago.

-Generous commision aside, the allure of sales is often because you’re rarely stuck in an office.
+Generous commission aside, the allure of sales is often because you’re rarely stuck in an office.
 Telecommunication apps such as Skype mean that nowadays, we seldom have to drive 200 miles to meet a customer at a dreary service station cafe.
-Even so, 68% of entry level professionals value face-to-face networking more than online.
+Even so, 68% of entry-level professionals value face-to-face networking more than online.
 Not to get too emotional, but the human touch will never go out of fashion!

 The long and short is that we still need to communicate with our out-of-office sales staff.
 Mobile learning apps allow sales team members the freedom to learn on the go (not whilst driving – unless it’s a podcast!).

 The Knowledge Arcade is a customisable mobile learning app that offers a powerful learning experience and helps drive competition.
 How?
 The sales team can use the social feed to post stats, foresight, infographics, videos and other content to boost motivation.
 They can even share the odd cheeky meme to stir up some friendly competition between each other!
 As a bonus point, people check their phones on average 52 times a day.
 Mobile learning, therefore, doesn’t require a dramatic change in behaviour.

 Gamification is perhaps the biggest foot-up when it comes to boosting competition.
 It’s like catnip for sales staff.
 It’s the process of applying game mechanics to non-gaming environments.
 Here are some ways it can skyrocket your sales competition:

 Each team member can earn Experience Points (XP) from achievements that you set.
 Whether it’s downloading learning content or completing a test.
 Let the games begin!